One City Saved Over 2 Million Plastic Straws from getting into the Sea the first month after banning them - Stop Sucking and Go Plastic Free

 Whys to help support nonprofits that help cleanup the ocean

-save the ocean when you purchase a cotton supporter tote
+save the ocean supporter beach tote

 Environmentally sustainable, classically fashionable, endlessly practical.
 Spare the environment those one-time use plastic bags, and switch to our eco-friendly totes!